Late Night Eats in Sydney

 The party doesn’t have to stop just because you’re hungry.
 At Big Poppa’s in Darlinghurst, they serve Italian classics until 3am accompanied by a hip hop soundtrack.
 Get pizza by the slice while playing pinball and listening to live music at Frankie’s in the city centre or eat gyoza with midnight karaoke at Goros in Surry Hills.

 Late night dining can still be fine dining and some of the city’s best restaurants stay open well after dinner time.
-Have steak tartare at French bistro Hubert, lamb ragu at 10 William Street, moreish share plates at Low 302, Spanish tapas at the pocket sized Bar Topa or go all out with a seven-course dessert degustation at 12-Micron.
+Have steak tartare at French bistro Hubert, lamb ragu at 10 William Street, moreish share plates at Low 302 and Spanish tapas at the pocket sized Bar Topa.